Sophie of Löwenstein-Wertheim-Rosenberg, Princess Reuss of Greiz

 Sophie had five siblings:

 The noble family of Löwenstein originated with Friedrich I, Count Palatine of the Rhine, Elector Palatine (1425 – 1476) from the House of Wittelsbach.
-The children from his morganatic marriage were not entitled to be part of the House of Wittelsbach and so they formed a separate, noble family.
+The children from his morganatic marriage were not entitled to be part of the House of Wittelsbach, and they formed a separate, noble family.
 In 1611, the family split into the Protestant Löwenstein-Wertheim-Freudenberg line and the Catholic Löwenstein-Wertheim-Rochefort line.
 Sophie’s family was from the Catholic line.

-In 1812, the Löwenstein-Wertheim-Rochefort family lost territory on the left bank of the Rhine, including Rochefort and so the name was changed to Löwenstein-Wertheim-Rosenberg.
+In 1812, the Löwenstein-Wertheim-Rochefort family lost territory on the left bank of the Rhine, including Rochefort and so the family name was changed to Löwenstein-Wertheim-Rosenberg.
 By 1814, Sophie’s family had lost all its territory and were members of the landless high nobility.
 Regardless, Sophie’s father still held a seat in the First Chambers in Baden, Bavaria, Hesse, and Württemberg and always felt a strong bond with the Austrian Empire and its ruling Habsburg dynasty.

 Löwenstein Castle; Credit – Von Fritz Geller-Grimm supported by Rüdiger Wandke – Eigenes Werk, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=12631060